Best Books From 2017

 Book Summary

-From the ages of 17 to 27, Jubilee has lived in solitude because of a rare allergy to human touch.
+For the last decade, Jubilee has lived in a world of solitude because of a rare allergy to human touch.
 Her last experience in the world led to a major anaphylactic shock during her first kiss, so it’s safest at home.
-However, after she loses her mother, she decides to reenter the world.
+However, when she loses her mother, she decides to reenter the world.

 Book Girls’ Readers Rate This Book